prody/ProDy-website/tutorials/watfinder_tutorial/additionalExamples.rst

 The description of all cases are available in the supplementary file of WatFinder paper which will be available soon.
-Trejactories are in tutorial's files.
+Trajectories are in tutorial's files.